The Blueberry: Health Benefits, Uses, and Storage

 There are many advantages of adding blueberries to your diet.
-Blueberries are known to be rich in vitamins and minerals as well as having a wide array of other health benefits.
-Among having one of the richest sources of antioxidants, blueberries are known to help with the following health issues.
+They are known to be rich in vitamins and minerals as well as having a wide array of other health benefits.
+Among having one of the richest sources of antioxidants, they are known to help with the following health issues.

-- Blueberries are known to not only slow aging, but actually reverse it!
+- They are known to not only slow aging, but actually have the potential to reverse certain signs of aging. (http://www.allinonebottle.net/Ingredients/Blueberries.pdf)

 - It has been shown that blueberries help protect the retina from sunlight and unwanted oxygen damage.

-- Blueberries have many cognitive benefits including an improvement in memory.
+- They have many cognitive benefits including an improvement in memory.

-- When eaten regularly blueberries help fight urinary tract infections, diarrhea, and constipation.
+- When eaten regularly they help fight urinary tract infections, diarrhea, and constipation.